ninochang/presentations/swag-2024-Q1-openday/slides.md

 ---
 ![original](background.png)
-# Why we select RTMP at the very beginning
+# Why we chose RTMP at the very beginning

-- RTMP is broadly support by community, sufficient resource.
+- RTMP is broadly supported by community, sufficient resource.
-- WebRTC scenario is for peer to peer, ours are broadcast.
+- WebRTC scenario is mostly for peer to peer, ours scenario is broadcast.
 - SRT support was limited

 -----